|Spend the time||indoors|

 Tomatosphere offers students an opportunity to run real scientific experiments and help Canadian scientists study long-term space travel.

 Through a comprehensive project curriculum for students in grades 3-10, Tomatosphere aims to inspire students by engaging them in real and meaningful science.
-Students are charged to monitor and record the germination rate for pre-treated tomato seeds in order to give researchers a better understanding of the long-term viability of growing tomatoes in space.
-The study is set up as a blind study with a control group of untreated seeds and a group that has undergone exposure to space-like conditions, including low temperatures and pressures.
+Students are charged to monitor and record the germination rate for tomato seeds that have been exposed to specific aspects of the space environment-micro-gravity, low temperatures and pressure, higher levels of radiation- and a control group of untreated seeds.
+Students germinate the seeds and report their results; in return, they find out how other participants (currently at 17 500 classes) have fared and receive a certificate of appreciation from an astronaut and the principal investigator of the project.
 Oh, and you are highly encouraged to eat your final product!

 The project provides a wealth of teacher and student resources as well as supplemental curriculum to add valuable extensions to student’s learning.
 Registration and data submission is easy through the Tomatosphere website.